 1. Omiyage (お土産): Travel Souvenirs

 The most common type of omiyage involves bringing gifts from a trip.
-Whether typical sweets, handicrafts, or regional products, these items are a way to share the experience of your journey with family, friends, or coworkers.
+Whether typical sweets, handicrafts, or regional products, these items are a way to share the experience of your journey with family, friends, or colleagues.
 For example:

 2. Temiyage (手土産): Gifts for Visits

-3. Sashi-ire (差し入れ): Encouragement or Appreciation
+3. Sashi-ire (差し入れ): Encouragement or Gratitude

 Tips for Choosing the Ideal Gift